Nutrition Research

 Abstract

-Weight gain following breast cancer treatment is a common and often under-addressed issue, contributing to increased risks of recurrence, chronic disease, and reduced quality of life.
-Despite the significance of weight gain, there is currently no structured or standardised model of care within the Australian healthcare system to support breast cancer survivors with weight management.
+Weight gain following breast cancer treatment is common and often under-addressed, contributing to increased risks of recurrence, chronic disease, and reduced quality of life.
+Despite this, there is currently no structured or standardised model of care within the Australian healthcare system to support breast cancer survivors with weight management.
 As a result, many women receive little to no guidance on this issue during or after treatment.